Do you feel stressed right now? Are your shoulders tense? Is there a kink in your neck? Or has your sleep been “off” lately?

-- Swedish massage: In our most popular massage for relaxation and stress relief, we use long, flowing strokes, kneading and friction to increase circulation, ease muscle pain and reduce emotional and physical stress.
+- Swedish massage Most popular for relaxation and stress release.
+The practitioner uses long flowing strokes, kneading and friction that increases circulation eases muscle pain and reduces emotional and physical stress

-- Deep tissue and trigger point therapy: Deep pressure on layers of muscle decreases pain, reduces stress and increases range of motion.
-We monitor trigger points found in the muscles where knots form and carry pain to other areas of the body.
-Applying pressure to trigger points can help release pain.
+- Deep Tissue and Trigger Point Therapy Deep pressure is used to focus on the deeper layer of the muscle to decrease pain, reduce stress and increase range of motion.
+Trigger points are found in the muscles where knots have been formed and may refer pain to other areas of the body.
+The practitioner applies pressure to trigger point which can help release pain.

-- Sports massage: Sports massage can help athletes recover from workouts and activities, mend after an injury and prepare for athletic events.
-Techniques include shaking, stretching, friction or deeper work.
+- Sports Massage Sports massage can be beneficial pre and post events.
+Geared to athletes to recover from workouts, injurie and prepare for athletic activities.
+A variety of techniques are used such as: shaking, stretching, friction or deeper work.

-- Aromatherapy: Aromatherapy can treat physical and emotional symptoms, being both stimulating and uplifting.
-Combined with massage, it enhances massage therapy and can help with pain reduction, anxiety and depression.
+- Aromatherapy Aromatherapy can be used to treat physical and emotional symptoms.
+Aromatherapy enhances massage therapy and can help with pain reduction, anxiety, and depression.
+It can also be stimulating and uplifting.
 Aromatherapy can be inhaled or used through topical absorption.

-- Chair massage: Great for corporate events or parties, chair massages can relieve stress in the workplace and increase productivity.
-While you are seated, we focus on your back, neck and shoulders.
-Chair massages last 30-45 minutes.
+- Chair Massage Great for corporate events or parties, chair massages are great for relieving stress in the work place and increasing productivity.
+While the client is seated, the therapist focuses on the clients back, neck, back and shoulders.
+Chair massages last 10-15 minutes.

 - DIFFERENCES BETWEEN MEDICAL AND SPA MASSAGE